VarunGumma/IndicTransToolkit/README.md

-# IndicTransTokenizer
+# IndicTransToolkit

 The goal of this repository is to provide a simple, modular, and extendable toolkit for [IndicTrans2](https://github.com/AI4Bharat/IndicTrans2) and be compatible with the HuggingFace models released.

 # Minor Update (v1.0.2)
+- The repository has been renamed to `IndicTransToolkit`.
 - The custom tokenizer is now **removed** from the repository.
-Please revert to a previous commit ([v1.0.1](https://github.com/VarunGumma/IndicTransTokenizer/tree/0e68fb5872f4d821578a5252f90ad43c9649370f)) to use it.
-The official, and only tokenizer is available on HF with the models.
+Please revert to a previous commit ([v1.0.1](https://github.com/VarunGumma/IndicTransToolkit/tree/0e68fb5872f4d821578a5252f90ad43c9649370f)) to use it **(strongly discouraged)**.
+The official (and only tokenizer) is available on HF along with the models.

 # Major Update (v1.0.0)
 - The [PreTrainedTokenizer](https://huggingface.co/docs/transformers/main_classes/tokenizer) for IndicTrans2 is now available on HF 🎉🎉 Note that, you still need the `IndicProcessor` to pre-process the sentences before tokenization.